oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 3
 ```

-It's still 3 !
+It's still 3!
 How come ?

 The answer relates to the **scope** of the ConfigurationResource class.
 It's currently set it to be `@RequestScoped`, so Helidon creates a new ConfigurationResource instance for each request, and the new instance creates a new instance of the MinimumChange with the default value of 3.
-That's a problem, we need to be able to make this change and not have it immediately revert the next time it's accessed !
+That's a problem, we need to be able to make this change and not have it immediately revert the next time it's accessed!

 How do we fix this ?
 Simple, we just change the ConfigurationResource class from being `@RequestScoped` to `@ApplicationScoped` The Helidon framework will now create only a single instance of the ConfigurationResource class and re-use it whenever Helidon needs it.